Frequently Asked Questions

 A one time reservation fee is charged per reservation.
 This is in addition to your regular camping fees.

-The reservation fee is $18 per reservation, and is non-refundable and non-transferable.
+The reservation fee is $18 per single site, $28.00 per double site, $36.00 per triple site.
+Reservation fees are non-refundable and non-transferable.

 You cannot make a change to your reservation.
 You can cancel your reservation and re-book.